• Skip to primary navigation

 How can I get my fill of pumpkiny deliciousness without drinking coffee all day long?

-After inventing this little beauty, they packaged up their sugary version, put it in a box, and somehow it ended up in the food section at my local Marshall’s.
-When I saw it, I gasped.
+After inventing this little beauty, they packaged up their (quite sugary) version, put it in a box, and somehow it ended up in the food section at my local Marshall's.

 When I saw it, I gasped.